 How does narcissism occur in the workplace?

 What links patrimonial bureaucracy and totalitarian organizations?
 The answer is narcissism.
-Narcissism includes the narcissists and their codependents (or enablers/followers).
+Narcissism includes the narcissists and their codependents (or enablers/followers/rescuers).
 Patrimonial bureaucracy occurs when employees become personally loyal to their superiors in such a way as to always feel the need to seek their approval before acting.

 Corporate narcissism is spreading with epidemic proportions throughout the business world.1

 Narcissists foster this type of behaviour in their subordinates, and peers if possible, who become codependents.
 It works well for the narcissist's self-esteem, but not so well for the business.
 Narcissism in the workplace results in poor judgements that turn into costly decisions,2 ultimately resulting in negative long-term outcomes.3 As patrimonial bureaucracy spreads throughout the business, it becomes a totalitarian organization.